dxvidparham/AI-Project-1-DTU/README.md

 ## Search algorithm
  For this implementation,the minimax algorithm with alpha-beta pruning was chosen.
-However, other methods andalgorithms like reinforcement learning, stochastic- or Monte-Carlo tree search could be usedfor this agent.
+However, other methods and algorithms like reinforcement learning, stochastic- or Monte-Carlo tree search could be used for this agent.

- The minimax algorithm with alpha-beta pruning was implemented based on the pseudocodefrom chapter five in Norvig et al. [3], but with minor tweaks.
-As there is no frontier, thesearch algorithm creates deep copies of the game state initially passed and returns evaluationsof each state recursively
+ The minimax algorithm with alpha-beta pruning was implemented based on the pseudo code from chapter five of the book "Artificial intelligence a Modern approach 3rd edition", but with minor tweaks.
+As there is no frontier, the search algorithm creates deep copies of the game state initially passed and returns evaluations of each state recursively.

 ## Project structure
 - Kalaha.py